-For three long years, I had a lot of doors slammed in my face.
+For four long years, I had a lot of doors slammed in my face.
 No one wanted to hear about Blackwater or the Iraq war -- until I teamed up with Micheal Flaherty on another project and I begged him to listen to my pitch for Raven 23.

 He immediately understood what was at stake -- the precious concept upon which our justice system and our nation are built -- the presumption of innocence.
 He mobilized a circle of friends who value liberty and justice as much as he does, and brought new life and focus to this project.
 For that, the families of Raven 23 and I are immensely grateful.

 We have come so far yet much remains to be done: Nick Slatten faces the prospect of dying in prison on a false murder charge if he is not pardoned.
 Dustin Heard, Evan Liberty and Paul Slough were re-sentenced to shorter prison terms on Sept.
 5, 2019, after an appeals court ruled their 30-year sentenced cruel and unusual punishment.
 These men should be released on time served, exonerated and made whole by the government that wrongly tried, convicted and imprisoned them.

 We need your help as sponsors and advertisers to spread the word about this case.
 Please get in touch with us on our sponsorship page!

 Meet The Team